-Another easy weeknight dinner: Korean BBQ Chicken also known as Dak Bulgogi!
-Tender chicken thighs are coated in a sweet, savory, and garlicky marinade.
-A delicious Chicken Bulgogi recipe that can be cooked in the Air Fryer, on a skillet, or in the oven broiler.
-Round out the meal with lettuce wraps, perilla leaves, rice, and kimchi.
+Another easy weeknight dinner: Chicken Bulgogi or Korean BBQ Chicken!
+Tender chicken thighs coated in a sweet, savory, and garlicky Korean marinade.
+A delicious and easy chicken recipe that can be cooked in the Air Fryer, skillet, or oven broiler.
+Serve with lettuce wraps, perilla leaves, rice, and kimchi.
 Simple and flavorful!

-At Korean restaurants, Chicken Bulgogi is a BBQ dish that’s cooked over a hot, smoky grill.
-But at home, there are several ways to cook: Air Fryer, pan fry, or oven broil.
+Chicken Bulgogi is cooked at Korean restaurants over a hot, smoky grill.
+But at home, there are several ways to cook: Air Fryer, in a skillet, or oven broil.
 The goal is to cook the Korean BBQ Chicken until tender and juicy with charred, smoky edges.

 Dak Bulgogi is also kid-friendly because it’s not spicy.
 But I have to admit, it’s just as beloved by adults!
-The boneless chicken pieces with savory bulgogi flavor is so delicious!
+The boneless chicken pieces with savory bulgogi flavour are so delicious!

 What is Bulgogi?

-Bulgogi is a catch-all Korean term that’s literally translated as, “fire meat.”
-Generally, it refers to thinly sliced meat that’s quickly cooked in a hot pan.
+Bulgogi is a general Korean term that means “fire meat.”
+Generally, it refers to thinly sliced meat quickly cooked in a hot pan.
 The flavor profile is salty, sweet, and garlicky.

 Bulgogi is also a staple of Korean home cooking.
 The thinly sliced meat cooks up fast!
-Often cooked over a grill pan, there’s a smoky element that makes it especially delicious and addicting.
+Cooked over a grill pan, a smoky element makes it incredibly delicious and addicting.

 There are many different kinds of bulgogi in Korean cuisine.
 The most well-known is Korean Beef Bulgogi, which is made from thinly sliced beef.
 But a spicy, more indulgent favorite is Pork Belly Bulgogi.
 Or, combine the best of two worlds with Osam Bulgogi (Squid + Pork Belly).